 By six months, prosocial tendencies in babies emerge.
 They cry when they hear other babies cry.

 As children develop a sense of person permanence, perspective-taking, and personal identity, they begin to comfort peers and adults who appear upset.
 Children as young as two can display empathic concern for others13.

 Developmental psychologists believe that effective internalization of values that produce positive behavior involves two steps:

-To achieve the first step, clear, frequent, and consistent expressions of expectations are made in a way that the child understands.
+Parents are usually very good at the first step.
+They give clear instructions and consistent expressions of what they expect in a way that a child understands.

-Here are what parents can do to help their children internalize values and put these values into action.
+Here are what parents can do to help their children accept the expectation, internalize values, and put these values into action.

 Warm, nurturing, responsive parenting

 Both biology and socialization play an important role in prosocial skills development.